2014 Chicago Pride Parade Information

 Will you provide extra service?

-Yes—we'll be providing extra service on the 'L' to accommodate the large numbers of people who attend the parade every year, including the following:
+Yes—we'll be providing extra service and longer trains on the 'L' to accommodate the large numbers of people who attend the parade every year.

 If possible, we encourage you to take advantage of train service due to increased local traffic near the parade route and a number of bus reroutes around it.